anthonylangsworth/Meraki/README.md

 It is currently a work in progress.
 While this library is in beta, breaking changes are still possible.

 See [LICENSE](LICENSE) for the license.
 Based off original work by Michael Park at https://github.com/migrap/Meraki.
+Meraki and Cisco are trademarks owned by Cisco Meraki and Cisco respectively.

 ## Use